China confirms 139 new cases of pneumonia, virus spreads to Beijing and Shenzhen

 Among the new cases in the city, 66 are male and 70 are female, ranging in age between 25 and 89 years old.
 Their symptoms included fever, coughing or tightness of the chest and breathing difficulties, a statement from the health commission said.

+Weighing in on the matter for the first time, Chinese President Xi Jinping said on Monday that safeguarding people's lives should be given "top priority" and that the spread of the epidemic "should be resolutely contained", according to state broadcaster CCTV.

+Xi said it was necessary to "release information on the epidemic in a timely manner and deepen international cooperation," and ensure people have a "stable and peaceful Spring Festival", the broadcaster said.

-A total of 201 people have now been diagnosed with the virus across China.
+The total number of people diagnosed with the virus rose to 217, according to CCTV.

 In Wuhan, 170 people are still being treated at hospitals, including nine in critical condition.